 Over on my YouTube channel (are you subscribed??) you can find all of my projects.
 Here is my basement makeover in action!

 To fix my basement walkout steps and stairwell, I needed a few materials.
+I also used four tools that were supplied to me by The Home Depot in order to test them out to see how they’d perform for my project.
 Here’s what I used:

 - 2 x 8 pine boards